IsmeilHachem/nimbusnerd/blogs/Azure Storage.md

 ## 🌌 Configuring Storage Tools and AzCopy

 Couple tools we'll talk about are Azure Storage Explorer and Import/Export service.
 The storage explorer is a standalone app that manages all the storage content.
-Import/Export Service is used when wanting to securely import/export large data to/from blobs and files by shipping drives to/from the azure datacenter or on-premise site.
+Import/Export Service is used when wanting to securely import/export large data to/from blobs and files by shipping drives to/from the Azure datacenter or on-premise site.

 AzCopy is a command used to copy data to/from blobs and file storage.
 This is an ideal tool for incremental copy scenarios.

 That's a whole lot of information!
 Let's take a snack break before departing to the next adventure.
 Our next stop on this journey will be Compute and it shouldn't be taken lightly.
-This part will make up the core infrastructure of our cloud.
-Until then, keep exploring, and may the cloud be with you, young astronaut! 🚀
+Until then, keep exploring, and may the cloud be with you, young grasshopper! 🚀